Featured in Tokyo-based JapanTravel.com, the world’s largest Japan tourism guide with a growing network of 50 regional partners.

 Hanami (flower-viewing) picnics flood parks, temple and shrine grounds.
-Onigiri rice balls are festival tradition.
+Onigiri rice balls are a festive treat.
 Squid skewers sizzle on hibachi grills.
 Fuelled by alcohol, laughter grows louder into the night.
 Paper lanterns illuminate trees that glow like incandescent bonfires.

-The jubilation lasts only one to two weeks.
-Warm weather coax buds out of hibernation, then ushers in rainstorms that knock the petals.
-When the sakura drops in the northernmost island of Hokkaido the show is over.
+The jubilation lasts only one to two weeks in each area.
+Warm weather coaxes buds out of hibernation, then ushers in rainstorms that knock the petals.
+When the sakura drops in the northernmost island of Hokkaido, the show is over.

 Starbucks releases a limited edition sakura frappe.
 McDonalds once got surreal with a hamburger on a pink cherry-scented bun with pink mayonnaise:

 The Japanese have cultivated sakura for over a thousand years and it inspires art, music and poetry to this day.
 ‘Sakura Sakura’ is an Edo Period (1603-1868) song still taught in schools.
 Here’s an instrumental version played on the traditional koto: